CloudWithChris/cloudwithchris.com/content/blog/top-posts-google-analytics-hugo-azure-functions-apim/index.md

 This also gives me scope to expand the APIs that I use for [cloudwithchris.com](https://www.cloudwithchris.com) over time, setting up a platform for future endeavours.

 So, what do you think?
-Are you building static websites and adopting a similar pattern (bringing dynamic data into your build process ahead of time)?
+Are you building static sites and adopting a similar pattern (bringing dynamic data into your build process ahead of time)?
 Or, are you handling API calls through JavaScript and dynamically populating the contents of your page?
 I'd love to hear more, so let's continue the discussion in the comments below!